Missouri Home Funeral Laws

 To make a Missouri durable power of attorney for health care that appoints your attorney-in-fact to carry out your final plans, you can use Nolo's Quicken WillMaker.

-Note that, if you are in the military, you may name the person who will carry out your final wishes in the Record of Emergency Data provided by the Department of Defense.
+Note that, if you're in the military, you may name the person who will carry out your final wishes in the Record of Emergency Data provided by the Department of Defense.

-Who pays for your funeral arrangements?
+You can plan for how your funeral arrangements will be paid.
 You can either pay for your plans before you die, or you can set aside money for your survivors to use for this purpose.
 If you don't do either of these things, and there's not enough money in your estate to pay for funeral goods and services, your survivors must cover the costs.

 Must the Body Be Embalmed?